miaoufkirsh/oauth2-example-bis/README.md

      openssl req -x509 -nodes -days 365 -newkey rsa:1024 -out ssl.crt -keyout ssl.key

 ### Usage
-same as previous, but with sslprovider.rb, sslclient.rb and sslCLI_client.rb
+same as previous, but with sslprovider.rb, sslclient.rb and sslCLI_client.rb.
-for curl, use -k to avoid certificate verification
+For curl, use -k to avoid certificate verification